1One1One1/ClearBoard/README.md

 - Can I Try To Look Into The Code?
 > Usually developers will discourage reverse engineering the software they made but that won't stop them.
 Go ahead and try to look into the 10+ lines of code.

+- Do You Plan To Work On This Project?
+> Nope.
+This project will probably go unmaintained as anything I can add to it is limited.
+I don't plan on adding anything to the program, fixing any bugs, or even giving help on this project.
+Basically discontinued but not.